flairNLP/fundus/docs/how_to_contribute.md

 Here the prefix `news` gets bound to the namespace `http://www.google.com/schemas/sitemap-news/0.9`.
 This indicates the sitemap is a Google News Sitemap and thus `https://www.latimes.com/news-sitemap.xml` is a Google News Index Map.

-The idea of the news sitemap is to give an overview of recent articles while a sitemap spans the entire website.
 To get your news source running, specify either `sitemaps` (spanning the entire website), a `news_map` (referring to a Google News Sitemap or Google News Index Map if available), or `rss_feeds` covering recently published articles.

 Given the above information, our entry should look like this now: